CircuitVerse/Interactive-Book/docs/comb-msi/mux-functions.md

      1. Yes
      * No
   3. Select the MUX-based gates which is/are possible ?
-     * MUX-based XOR gate is impossible
+     * MUX-based XOR gate
-     * MUX-based XNOR gate is impossible
+     * MUX-based XNOR gate
-	 1. XOR and XNOR both gates are possible
+	 1. XOR and XNOR both gates